cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 The default function for mapping incoming requests to keys in Cloudflare's KV.

-Takes any path that ends in `/` or evaluates to an html file and appends `index.html` or `/index.html` for lookup in your Workers KV namespace.
+Takes any path that ends in `/` or evaluates to an HTML file and appends `index.html` or `/index.html` for lookup in your Workers KV namespace.

 ## `serveSinglePageApp`